-- 11.1 Staging a walkout is considered a serious breach of conduct and contrary to the spirit of NSG. - Teams that stage a walkout shall be subject to disciplinary action (Refer to Para 19). - A written explanation from the school(s) duly endorsed by the Principal shall be submitted to the Lead Convenor and copied to the Game Advisor within one (1) working day. - 11.4 The competition officials shall submit a written report to the NSGOC within one (1) working day.
+- 11.3 A written explanation from the school(s) duly endorsed by the Principal shall be submitted to the Lead Convenor and copied to the Game Advisor within one (1) working day. - 11.4 The competition officials shall submit a written report to the NSGOC within one (1) working day.

-12. CLARIFICATION AND PROTEST
+12. CLARIFICATION AND PROTEST (Refer to Annex F)